Into My Arms: Music video

 The song's music video was directed by British director Jonathan Glazer.
 In an interview on the DVD The Work of Director Jonathan Glazer, Nick Cave praised the video as well-produced, but said he considered it a poor fit with the song as the video's depressing imagery overrode the melancholic optimism Cave had intended the song to convey.

+Covers

+The song has been adapted into Greek by songwriter Dionysis Savvopoulos.
+The recording is included on his music album titled "To Xenodocheio" (1997).